hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

     If only one file of the pair has transparency, these are counted as 'not visual duplicates'.
 If they still look the same to you, try changing your media viewer background colour!

 !!! info "incidence"
-    In my testing, you will encounter one of these pairs every ~100 files you import.
+    If you have a typical client, you can expect to encounter one of these pairs every ~100 files you import.
 Having a rule here is heavy work, but it will clear out many boring duplicate pairs, about 5-10% of all potential duplicates at 0 search distance.

     If I can improve the visual duplicates test's accuracy, the percentage of easy duplicates it will cover will increase.